 The underlying asset and liability model(s) are those used for year-end Asset Adequacy Analysis cash flow testing, or a consistent model.

-Run the scenarios (12 or 50) produced from the interest-rate scenario generator.
+Run the 200 scenario subset selected from the 10,000 scenarios produced from the NAIC economic scenario generator, using significance values based on the 20-year US treasury rates.

 The statutory capital and surplus position, S(t), should be captured for every scenario for each calendar year-end of the testing horizon.
-The capital and surplus position is equal to statutory assets less statutory liabilities for the portfolio.
+The capital and surplus position is equal to statutory assets less statutory liabilities for the portfolio, excluding voluntary reserves and asset adequacy reserves from the calculation.

-For each scenario, the C-3 measure is the most negative of the series of present values S(t)*pv(t), where pv(t) is the accumulated discount factor for t years using 105 percent of the after-tax one-year Treasury rates for that scenario.
+For each scenario, the C-3 measure is the most negative of the series of present values S(t)*pv(t), where pv(t) is the accumulated discount factor for t years using 105 percent of the after-tax one-year US Treasury rates for that scenario.
 In other words:

 pv(t)  1/(1 it )